-In November, a University of Bath graduate will be orbiting the Earth.
-NASA astronaut Major Anne McClain (MPhil Aerospace Engineering 2004) has been selected for a six-month mission on the International Space Station.
-Major McClain will join a long line of women who have been into space but, while there are some stellar role models out there, inspiring more girls to become the next engineering stars remains challenging.
+In December, a University of Bath graduate will be orbiting the Earth.
+NASA astronaut Lieutenant Colonel Anne McClain (MPhil Aerospace Engineering 2004) has been selected for a six-month mission on the International Space Station.
+She will join a long line of women who have been into space but, while there are some stellar role models out there, inspiring more girls to become the next engineering stars remains challenging.

 Ask a class of 10-year-olds in the UK to draw an engineer and most of their pictures will look the same: a man, in overalls and a hard hat.
 It’s a stereotype that starts early and sticks stubbornly.
 Despite women now outnumbering men at UK universities, men are five times more likely to gain an engineering and technology degree than women.
 I wanted to go behind the statistics, to find out what makes some of our female engineering students tick.